-Price volatility continues to be a large barrier to entry for many traditional players in digital asset markets.
-When it comes to establishing a reliable medium of exchange, stablecoins, or digital assets pegged to a predetermined value, have quickly become a core focal point for cryptocurrency at large.
+Price volatility continues to be a large barrier to entry for many new users with cryptocurrencies.
+When it comes to establishing a reliable medium of exchange, stablecoins, or cryptocurrencies pegged to a predetermined value, have quickly become a core focal point for the industry at large.

 The most commonly used fiat-collateralized stablecoins include but are not limited to:

-- Tether ($USDT) – A fiat-pegged stablecoin built on top of the Bitcoin blockchain via the Omni Layer Protocol.
-Each tether issued into circulation is said to be backed by a one-to-one ratio with the equivalent amount of fiat currency held in a custodial account by Hong Kong based Tether Limited.
+- Tether ($USDT) – A fiat-pegged stablecoin built on top of Bitcoin via the Omni Layer Protocol.
+Each Tether issued into circulation is said to be backed by a one-to-one ratio with the equivalent amount of fiat currency held in a custodial account by Hong Kong-based Tether Limited.

 - Paxos Standard ($PAX) – Backed one-to-one by USD deposits and available through Paxos.
 PAX is available one-to-one in exchange for USD and redeemable one-to-one for USD.
 Upon redemption, PAX tokens are immediately removed from the supply; PAX are only in existence when the corresponding dollars are in custody.

 - TrueUSD ($TUSD) – A USD-backed ERC20 stablecoin that is fully collateralized, legally protected, and transparently verified by third-party attestations.
 TrueUSD uses multiple escrow accounts to reduce counterparty risk and to provide token-holders with legal protections against misappropriation.
 TrueUSD is the first asset token built on the TrustToken platform.

 - Gemini Dollar ($GUSD) – Created at the time of withdrawal from the Gemini platform.
 Gemini customers may exchange US dollars for Gemini dollars at a 1:1 exchange rate by initiating a withdrawal of Gemini dollars from their Gemini account to any Ethereum address they specify.